Current Research

-Theory of Singularities and Real and Complex Algebraic Geometry
+Theory of Singularities and Real and Complex Analytic Geometry

 Publications: